 For the classic

 Winged corkscrews are also among the most common on the market.
 They swiftly pop corks out of bottles and tend to have the added bonus of a beer bottle opener on the end.
 The worm (spiral part) is long enough for all cork lengths and types without shredding, yanking or breaking.
+If you’ve opened a bottle of white or sparkling wine and it’s not cold enough yet, check out these tips for speed-chilling your wine.

 For the fuss-free